Big budget Melania Trump documentary premieres with splashy rollout

 "I want to show the people that they will see the communications and private communications between me and my husband," said Mrs. Trump, further teasing her film.

-Amazon did not release an advance screener to journalists and reviewers as is typically done to promote a film and all scheduled Thursday screenings in theaters were cancelled.
-Ticket sales had been anemic and were getting mocked on social media, as well as by late night talk show hosts.
+Amazon did not release an advance screener to journalists and reviewers as is typically done to promote a film, and all scheduled Thursday screenings in theaters were cancelled.
+Ticket sales had been anemic and were getting mocked on social media and by late-night talk show hosts.

 On its surface, this would seem to be a documentary, but the first lady is also an executive producer.